Thomas FitzGerald of Turlough: Life

 Thomas succeeded to the Turlough estate upon John's death in 1720.
 To this point the family were still Catholic, but Thomas conformed in 1717 to the Church of Ireland because, due to the Penal Laws, a Catholic could not inherit an estate entire.
 In 1722, Thomas built Turlough House, a semi-fortified, defended house, which was the main residence of the family until the death of his grandson, George Robert FitzGerald, in 1786.

 Marriages and descendants

 He first married Elizabeth Feffon, mother of Ralph Ferron, Master of Buckhounds to George II.
 He does not seem to have any issue by her.

 FitzGerald's second marriage was to his cousin Henrietta Browne of the Neale (died 8 December 1774), daughter of John Browne.
 By her he had eleven children.
 Their eldest son was George, who succeeded to the estate.

+From his daughter Mary Anne who married Marquess Orazio Arezzo he is grandfather of Cardinal Tommaso Arezzo.

 A granddaughter, Henrietta Fitzgerald, married Henry Grattan in 1782, by whom she had two sons and two daughters.
 Her father was Nicholas, third son of Thomas.